ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 <!-- NICSMA: END -->

-In summary, to get a dynamically shrinking stack (or queue), we can test if it is less than 1/3 full right before the end of the *pop* or *dequeue* methods.
+In summary, to get a dynamically shrinking stack (or queue), we can test if it is less than 1/3 full right before the end of the *pop* or *dequeue* operations.
 And if it is, we resize the internal array to half its capacity.
-This means that the dynamic *pop* method for stacks will look like this:
+This means that the dynamic *pop* operation for stacks will look like this:

     pop(stack):
         stack.size -= 1